Skip to journey steps

 Clinic-Specific

 Many clinics run their own independent access schemes, subscription models, or discounted packages to reduce the cost of treatment.
-Each clinic's offering is different — some reduce consultation fees, others offer discounted prescriptions or bundled follow-up plans.
+Each clinic's offering is different.
+Some reduce consultation fees, others offer discounted prescriptions or bundled follow-up plans.

-Eligibility and terms vary by clinic — contact your clinic directly to find out what they offer
+Eligibility and terms vary by clinic.
+Contact your clinic directly to find out what they offer

 Veterans Discount